peter-bread/2023-AIAREnhancedTech/mock-up/mock-up-page.md

 ### Performance Optimization and Bug Fixes

 In the beta release, we're prioritizing performance optimization and bug fixes to deliver a more reliable experience.
 We encountered an issue where the diagrams would sometimes spawn in pink; we are curretnly wokring to adress this issue.

+### Conclusion

+Our beta release represents a significant milestone in the development of our augmented reality application.
+By integrating an AI assistant, enhancing the user interface, expanding our diagram library, and prioritizing performance optimization, we are on our way to delivering an immersive and educational experience.
+We want to continue refining and improving our application based on user feedback and feedback from our Beta Release presentation.